 Light up the night!
-Here are the 10 best headlamps for your outdoor adventures
+Here are the 5 best headlamps money can buy

 Think your flashlight does the trick when camping?
 Try camping with a headlamp just once and the experience will be… illuminating.
 After all, even simple tasks such as lighting a match and chopping wood require two hands.
-And while your precious Maglite might moonlight as a weapon against rampant bears, it’s far too cumbersome when you’re trying to cook a backcountry meal under a banner of stars.
+While your precious Maglite may moonlight as a weapon against rampant bears, it’s far too cumbersome when you’re trying to cook a backcountry meal under a banner of stars.

-More: Do you really want a solar charger?
-Seasoned hikers share the ins and outs

 Alas, not all headlamps are created equal.
 Like most camping gear, they become more durable and functional with the more money you’re willing to shell out.
 Never fear, though.
-We’ve picked out several headlamps that represent the best of what’s available at different price points, whether you’re looking for a low- or high-budget source of light.
+We’ve picked the best headlamps that represent the best of what’s available at different price points, whether you’re looking for a low- or high-budget source of light.

 However, there are a few things to consider when deciding which is best for you.
-Depending on what you intend to use your headlamp for, factors such as weight, comfort, durability, beam distance and regularity can all play a major part in your decision.
+Depending on what you intend to use your headlamp for, factors such as weight, comfort, durability, beam distance, and regularity all play a major part in your decision.
 Although manufacturing specs tend to exaggerate when it comes to said categories — ahem, lumen output — the headlamps below rarely disappoint.

+We recently unveiled our 2017 Digital Trends Outdoor Awards highlighting the best sleeping accessories, outdoor cooking options, most innovative camping gear, and more.

 Buy one now from: